 amitriptyline

 The correct dose of amitriptyline for pain conditions is still unknown.
-However, we know that the dose is much lower than used for depression.
+However, we know that the dose is much lower than that used for depression.

 It is important to titrate the dose of amitriptyline, meaning that you start low and slowly increase as tolerated.
 Generally, titrating the dose will reduce side effects.
 Overall, the dose of amitriptyline ranges from 20 to 75mg daily.
 The maximal dose of amitriptyline for pain is about 100mg daily.
 Anything above 100mg is probably not effective for pain.